 Gratitude is a small collection of some of Blair’s favorite songs from country music’s most legendary artists.
 For this project, Marius assembled a group of eight local musicians, and we recorded seventeen songs over a span of three days at BGM Studio in San Antonio and Windmill Valley Studio in Bulverde.
 On the tracks, you can hear Grammy winner Bobby Flores on fiddle, Texas Steel Guitar Hall of Famer Tommy Detamore on dobro and steel guitar, Dove Award winner Brian Duncan on piano, Texas State Banjo Finalist Brady Gandy on banjo and mandolin, multi-instrumentalist Clint Tomerlin on electric guitar, the incredible John Owens on drums, Jim Kalson on bass guitar, and Alan Kolby on rhythm guitar.
 As I stood in the studio watching these musicians collaborate, it was a truly magical experience.

 Seven of those 17 tracks appear on Gratitude.
-I am still in disbelief that I have been given such an amazing opportunity to work with such talented artists.
 I am so thankful to Blair for believing in me, supporting my music, and commissioning this project.
 I am also thankful to Marius for entrusting me to provide vocals over musical tracks performed by such high caliber musicians.

 Right before Blair sent Gratitude to be printed, he asked me if we could include two of my original songs on the album.
 In 2014 as a wedding gift, Marius and his wife Jeanine recorded my EP, “Lost Lovers,” which showcased some of my original songs.
 Two of those songs are now included on Gratitude.
 I co-wrote “Don’t Cry Lonely” with my friend Jimmy Perkins and my husband, Mike McAndrew.
 “Lost Lover’s Lullaby” is a song I wrote when I moved to San Antonio in 2012.
 Both songs are very special to me, and I’m honored that Blair included them on this tribute album.